 Welcome To The Bellows Falls Middle School Health Office

 We provide health care, health information and emotional support during your student's school year.
 Each young person is unique and we have the opportunity to get to know your student during their years at BFMS.
 Our goal is help students stay healthy so they can access their education.
 The American Academy of Pediatrics and the State Department of Public Health recommends YEARLY physicals for ALL children in K - 12.
 Well care visits focus on age-specific screenings, prevention, and the overall physical, social, and emotional health and well-being of children and adolescents.
 Our school district supports this recommendation.
 For more information, please contact the school nurse.”

-Please note the immunization schedule for 7th grade students as required by Vermont Immunization Law for school attendance.
+Please note the immunization schedule for middle school students as required by Vermont Immunization Law for school attendance.
 You will be contacted by the school nurse if we do not have documentation of these immunizations.

 Your child’s immunization record should look like the following:

 · 4 Polio

 · 2 Rubella

 · 2 Varicella – waived if the parent or guardian presents a Department–supplied form indicating the student has a history of the disease.